sdgis-edu-tud/fair-data-publication-groupc/README.md

 - For more, see the report: <https://github.com/sdgis-edu-tud/report-asa2025-groupc.git>

 ## 2.3 Instrument- or software-specific information
-- QGIS version 3.34 was used for most of the spatial analysis within the project.
+- QGIS version 3.34 was used for the spatial analysis within the project.

 # 3. FILE OVERVIEW
 Are there multiple versions of the dataset?
 No